-Welcome to the 2022 Fort Des Moines Little League baseball season!
+Welcome to the 2024 Fort Des Moines Little League baseball season!
 We are looking forward to this season of baseball, and hope it is a memorable and safe one for all involved.

 The purpose of this document is to develop guidelines for increasing and maintaining safety at Fort Des Moines Little League (FDMLL), as well as provide instruction and education on procedures, compliance, and reporting.
-In addition to providing this manual FDMLL will hold a Coaches meeting/Safety Meeting on 03/05/2022.
+In addition to providing this manual FDMLL will hold a Coaches meeting/Safety Meeting on 03/02/2024.
 At that time the safety trainer will discuss important rules and safety procedures for that particular age group.
-One manager or coach from each team is required to attend the meeting, but the league strongly encourages and recommends that all managers, coaches, volunteers and board members attend.
+One manager or coach from each team is required to attend the meeting, but the league strongly encourages and recommends that all managers, coaches, volunteers, and board members attend.

 Please remember that all volunteers at FDMLL, including board members, umpires, coaches, assistant coaches, any parent helping at practice, dugout Mom/Dad, and team manager must fill out and pass a background check.
-The background checks are completed through Little League Internationals recommended JDP System each year.
+The background checks are completed through Little League International's recommended JDP System each year.
 Any volunteer who has not or refuses to fill out a background check form or does not pass the background check will not be allowed to volunteer at the league in any capacity.
 All volunteers must pass a background check to be allowed on FDMLL fields in any capacity.
+All volunteers must also complete the USA Baseball BASE Abuse prevention training on the usabdevelops.com website.
+When completed the certificate must be emailed to fdmlittleleague@gmail.com.

-If at any time throughout the season you have a safety concern or question, please do not hesitate to contact the Safety Director, Sarah Swackhamer.
+If at any time throughout the season you have a safety concern or question, please do not hesitate to contact the Safety Director, Joe Swackhamer.

-Sarah Swackhamer, Safety Director Fort Des Moines Little League
+Joe Swackhamer, Safety Director Fort Des Moines Little League